 An average person goes through two categories of sleep.
 One is “quiet sleep”.
 The other is called “rapid eye movement”, REM for brevity.

 During our quiet sleep, we go through four stages of sleep.
 One category is deeper than the other.
 Deep in a sense where our sleep goes through 4 stages of increasingly deep sleep.
 So what happens during our sleep?
 Well, our body temperature drops which allow our muscles to relax.
 When this happens, our heart rate and breathing slow down.
-At the fourth stage, or during our deepest sleep, physiological changes occur.
-This helps our body recuperate from the stresses of the previous day which among other things helps boost our immune system.
+At the fourth stage, or during our deepest sleep, physiological changes happen.
+This helps our body recover from the stresses of the previous day which among other things helps boost our immune system.

 “Get Sleep” – Ways to Cope

 Sleep problems create a huge impact on the well-being of individuals.
 A sleep-deprived person’s GP should be the first go-to person for assessment.
-Without a GP’s referral, it may be quite challenging to avail of a professional who specializes in mental health service and sleep problems.
+Without a GP’s referral, it may be quite challenging to get the help of a professional who specializes in mental health service and sleep problems.
 Nowadays, and due to the current pandemic the world is going through because of Covid 19, online mental health counselling has picked up popularity, especially in regional areas where mental health support may be out of range, distance-wise.

 A lifestyle change should also be considered when a person suffers from sleep problems.
 An increased level of physical activity can help people fall asleep faster and deeper with less wakening during the night.
 Meditation may help as well, but if all else fails, professional mental health care services can also be a positive choice to treat sleep problems.
 Regardless of what it takes for us to get a good night’s sleep, let us not cease exploring the possible remedies that are available out there.